andrewcooke/cosas/arduino/xqria/README.md

-xqria has two patterns.  one pattern controls voices 1 and 2; the other controls voices 3 and 4.  to adjust parameters associated with a pattern hold down the buttons correspodning to the voices in that pattern.
+xqria has two patterns.  one pattern controls voices 1 and 2; the other controls voices 3 and 4.  to adjust parameters associated with a pattern hold down the buttons corresponding to the voices in that pattern.

 with buttons 1 and 2 held down, for example, to select the first